tsumarios/blog/_posts/2024-07-13-genai4cysec.md

 ## Introduction

+As a cybersecurity professional, I have always been fascinated by the potential of leveraging Artificial Intelligence (AI) to enhance our capabilities in both defensive and offensive security tasks.
 The [(Gen)AI4CySec repository](https://github.com/tsumarios/GenAI4CySec) is a compilation of scripts and a Jupyter notebook developed with the assistance of ChatGPT.
 Recently, I attended the [Generative AI: Boost Your Cybersecurity Career](https://www.coursera.org/learn/generative-ai-boost-your-cybersecurity-career) course by IBM, which inspired me to start this project.
 The tools featured from (Gen)AI4CySec serve as educational resources, showcasing how generative AI can be utilised to perform a range of cybersecurity tasks, from ethical hacking to anti-forensics and machine learning applications.